kmandalas/spring-mongodb-graphlookup/README.md

 ```

 ## Schema indexes
-In MongoDB, add indexes on fields:
+In MongoDB, indexes on the following fields (based on the sample data) are necessary for achieving performance:
-- nodeId
+- masterId
 - changesetId
 - parentId